jina-ai/finetuner/README.md

 <!-- start elevator-pitch -->

-The Finetuner Client allows you to perform experiments for tuning deep neural networks for better embeddings on search tasks.
+Finetuner allows you to perform experiments for tuning deep neural networks for better embeddings on search tasks.
 It accompanies [Jina](https://github.com/jina-ai/jina) to deliver the last mile of performance for domain-specific neural search applications.

 🎛 **Designed for finetuning**: a deep learning client for leveling up your pretrained models in domain-specific neural search applications.

-🍰 **Easy to use**: fine-tuning with Finetuner Client is a piece of cake!
+🍰 **Easy to use**: fine-tuning with Finetuner is a piece of cake!
 Easily create your fine-tuning experiments and runs in just a few lines of code.

-🔱 **Simple yet powerful**: although interacting with the Finetuner Client is really simple, it nonetheless supports rich features such as siamese/triplet loss, metric learning, self-supervised pretraining, layer pruning, weights freezing, dimensionality reduction, and much more!
+🔱 **Simple yet powerful**: although interacting with the Finetuner is really simple, it nonetheless supports rich features such as siamese/triplet loss, metric learning, self-supervised pretraining, layer pruning, weights freezing, dimensionality reduction, and much more!

 🧈 **DocArray integration**: buttery smooth integration with DocArray, reducing the cost of a context-switch between experiment